 This was not the first time I’ve heard someone say they aren’t an athlete, despite being dedicated to an activity.
-So why is it difficult to take on that identity and say “I’m an athlete”.
+Why is it difficult to take on that identity?
+Why can’t we say “I’m an athlete?”
 And why does it matter what we call ourselves?

 Defining the Everyday Athlete

 What is an athlete?
 What does it mean to be an athlete?
-Likely you’ll get different responses from different people but I believe there’s an athlete in everybody, even if you haven’t been active for a while.
+Likely you’ll get different responses from different people.
+I believe there’s an athlete in everybody, even if you haven’t been active for a while.
 Our bodies are designed to move.

-I recognize our society tends to reserve “athlete” for the elite: those that are faster, stronger, “better” than us.
-But Kokoro Nutrition wants you to take back the word and the identity of being an athlete, an everyday athlete.
+I recognize our society tends to reserve athlete for the elite: those that are faster, stronger, “better” than us.
+But Kokoro Nutrition wants you to take back the word and the identity as an athlete, an everyday athlete.
 Sure, most of us will never be professional athletes.
 But I believe: if you have a body, you can be an athlete.

-It can be easy to take on the athlete identity when it’s your job or if you’re in high school or college competing at a high level.
-For the rest of us who are balancing careers (not in sport), family, and life, it feels harder to take on the athlete persona.
+It can be easy to take on the athlete identity when it’s your job or even as a high school or college athlete.
+For the rest of us balancing careers (not in sport), family, and life, it feels harder to take on the athlete persona.

 Not being the best or reaching a certain elite level, doesn’t mean you shouldn’t call yourself an athlete.
 After all, the definition of the word is “a person who is trained or skilled in exercises, sports, or games requiring physical strength, agility, or stamina.”